-Alison joined the Blesh lab after completing her M.S. in Wetland and Water Resource Studies at the State University of New York College of Environmental Science and Forestry in Syracuse NY where she studied ecosystem services of commercial short-rotation shrub willow woody biomass in Upstate New York.
+Alison joined the Blesh Lab after completing her M.S. in Wetland and Water Resource Studies at the State University of New York College of Environmental Science and Forestry in Syracuse NY where she studied ecosystem services of commercial short-rotation shrub willow woody biomass in Upstate New York.
 Alison plans to integrate biogeochemical analysis of sustainable agricultural systems with social science studies of receptiveness of farmers and the public to an agriculture system dominated by polyculture and cover crops.

 Anne Elise Stratton

-Anne Elise is a PhD student and NSF Graduate Research Fellow in the Blesh Lab.
+Anne Elise is a PhD candidate and NSF Graduate Research Fellow in the Blesh Lab.
 Her research aims to make connections between agroecological management, soil fertility, and crop nutrient profiles in Santa Catarina, Brazil.
 Before coming to Michigan, Anne Elise developed sustainable agriculture manuals for fundraising and technical staff at EcoLogic, a Boston-based nonprofit with projects in Central America.
 She received her B.S. in Biology and Environmental Studies from Tufts University in Somerville, MA, in 2015.
 Her Senior Honors Thesis examined agroecosystem resilience in the eastern lowlands of Guatemala, linking cornfield management by indigenous smallholders with protein composition of corn for local consumption.

 Beth received a M.S. in Ecology from the University of North Carolina at Chapel Hill and a B.S. in Biology from Palm Beach Atlantic University.
 After spending a number of years fending off ghost crabs, sand fleas, sharks, and humidity while conducting research in coastal North Carolina, she returned to her home state of Michigan to join the Blesh Lab team.
 Though her research background is rooted in coastal ecology, Beth maintains diverse interests and has long been fascinated by all-things-food, including local food production and the development of sustainable food systems.